intellectivelab/docs.intellectivelab.com/_docs/unity-for-crm/unity-for-icn.md

 ## Update JCE Policy files in IBM WebSphere

-In order for the SSO configuration to work the IBM WebSphere JCE Policy files must be updated.
+In order for the SSO configuration to work the IBM WebSphere JCE Policy files must be updated to enable strong cryptography (AES-256).

 The updated JCE Policy files can be downloaded from IBM's web site.
 Note that an IBM id is required in order to download the files.
 The instructions for downloading and updating the JCE Policy files can be found [here](http://www-01.ibm.com/support/knowledgecenter/SS8JFY_7.5.0/com.ibm.lmt75.doc/com.ibm.license.mgmt.security.doc/lmt_scr_downloading_installing_jce_policyfiles_max.html?cp=SS8JFY_7.5.0%2F0-8-2-0&lang=en).